 Newborn Screening Unit

-The Newborn Screening (NBS) Unit of the Georgia Public Health Laboratory analyzes dried blood spot specimens for 28 disorders.
+The Newborn Screening (NBS) Unit of the Georgia Public Health Laboratory analyzes dried blood spot specimens for over 30 disorders.
 Specimens are submitted by hospitals, public and private health clinics, and doctor offices throughout the State.
 Most of the disorders included in the test panel are relatively rare (incidence = 1:3000 to 1:300,000).
 However, they are capable of causing mortality or significant morbidity (including delayed development) if not detected prior to the onset of clinical symptoms.
 Test results are sent to the physician of record.
 When specimens are submitted by a hospital, a report is also sent to the hospital.
 Presumptive positive results are reported to the designated follow-up entity, who then notifies the health care provider of the appropriate course of action (e.g., submission of a repeat specimen, confirmatory testing, or clinic visit).
 Testing algorithms generally involve further analysis of initial abnormal results in order to reduce the number of false positive reports.
 Depending on the exact testing required, final results are generally available 2-4 working days after receipt of a specimen by the laboratory.

 Newborn screening is more than just a laboratory test.
 It is a multi-faceted program that includes education, testing, follow-up, medical diagnosis, management, and evaluation.
 The NBS Unit works closely in partnership with the Georgia Newborn Screening Program to ensure that all infants receive appropriate screening, follow-up, and medical services.
 More information on newborn screening and the Georgia NBS Program can be obtained at http://dph.georgia.gov/newborn-screening-nbs.